-How does international financial integration help developing countries?
-Two main potential benefits are the more efficient allocation of capital across country borders, and improved risk sharing opportunities.
+country borders, and (ii) improved risk-sharing opportunities.
 For risk sharing in particular, international financial integration should lead to a decrease in consumption volatility relative to output volatility.
-The last few decades indeed saw ever-increasing capital flows across national borders.
+Indeed, the last few decades saw ever-increasing capital flows across national borders.
 What did we learn about the effects of international financial integration on the volatility of consumption?

 The latest empirical evidence suggests that the outcomes are quite different from those predicted by the conventional risk sharing models.
-Kose, Prasad and Terrones (2003) examine the volatility of consumption relative to income for a broad sample of developing countries.
+Kose, Prasad, and Terrones (2003) examine the volatility of consumption relative to income for a broad sample of developing countries.
 The results are quite puzzling.
-Consumption volatility relative to income volatility has actually increased between the 80's and the 90's for the more financially integrated developing countries.
+Consumption volatility relative to income volatility increased between the 1980s and the 1990s for the more financially integrated developing countries.
 The period in question is precisely the time of increased cross-border capital flows that should have afforded those countries an opportunity to smooth consumption in the face of income shocks.
 The authors point out that these results cannot be explained away by some countries experiencing crises, because they look at consumption volatility relative to that of income.
 The regression analysis corroborates these results.
 Financial openness, measured by the gross capital flows relative to GDP, is associated with an increase in the ratio of consumption volatility to income volatility, up to a certain level of financial openness.
-Beyond that level, financial integration does seem to lower consumption volatility.
+Beyond that level, financial integration seems to lower consumption volatility.

 The main purpose of this paper is to explore an explanation for the perplexing empirical evidence.
 We study the effects of financial liberalization on developing countries in light of two important features of these countries.
 First, domestic institutions and financial markets are underdeveloped.
 Second, not all agents have access to the international financial markets.
 In this framework, we reach three main results.
 When risks are purely idiosyncratic, that is, perfectly insurable within the domestic economy, opening up to international markets reduces the amount of risk sharing attained at home and raises the volatility of consumption.
 When risk is purely aggregate to the economy, the underdeveloped financial system prevents the pooling of aggregate risk across agents for the purposes of insurance in the international markets.
 Thus, while the volatility of consumption decreases with opening in this case, it does so by much less than in a frictionless model.
 Finally, the gains from financial integration are unevenly distributed.
-Agents that have direct access to international markets benefit disproportionately, while those that do not may actually experience an increase in their consumption volatility and a decline in welfare.
+Agents who have direct access to international markets benefit disproportionately, while those who do not may actually experience an increase in their consumption volatility and a decline in welfare.

 This paper represents a very different treatment of the relationship between financial integration and consumption volatility.
 In thinking about this relationship, our intuitions are typically shaped by representative agent models such as Obstfeld (1994) or Obstfeld and Rogoff (2000).
-By construction, these models can only tell us about the role of financial integration in sharing aggregate country risk.
+By construction, these models can tell us only about the role of financial integration in sharing aggregate country risk.
 The representative agent models make two implicit assumptions.
 First, to the extent there is idiosyncratic risk among agents within a country, these agents reach the first best level of risk sharing, and only aggregate risk remains to be insured abroad.
 Second, the aggregate country risk is perfectly pooled across agents, or, alternatively, all agents have equal access to the international markets.